CloudITNow/KubernetesLearning/Project1-FlaskAppWithRedis/README.md

 # Flask Application with Redis on Kubernetes

-This project demonstrates deploying a simple Flask web application with Redis caching on Kubernetes, running in both production and development environments simultaneously.
+Project demonstrates deploying a simple Flask web application with Redis caching on Kubernetes, running in both production and development environments simultaneously.

 ## Project Overview

-This demonstration showcases a simple web counter application that:
+This is a simple showcases of a web counter application that:
 - Tracks the number of visits separately for both environments
 - Connects to a shared Redis instance for data persistence
 - Shows the pod hostname, environment, and visit count